(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Core Topic: Responsible AI Development.

-Covered Topics: Personal information de-identification, data bias verification, copyright and license review, secure input processing, ethical code review.
+Topics Covered: Personal information de-identification, data bias verification, copyright and license review, secure input handling, ethical code review.

-The ability to utilize prompts that can boost coding productivity by 2-3 times
+The ability to use prompts that can boost coding productivity by 2-3 times

-Standardized prompt foundation that can be shared with team members
+A foundation for standardizing prompts that can be shared with team members

-Hands-on prompt practice experience that can be immediately applied in real-world projects
+Hands-on prompt practice experience that you can immediately apply to real-world projects

-You can prepare any one of the AI-based coding tools like ChatGPT, Gemini, Grok, Claude, or Copilot.
+You can prepare any one of the AI-based coding tools such as ChatGPT, Gemini, Grok, Claude, or Copilot.

-It would be helpful to have basic knowledge of JavaScript and Python, as the explanations will use these two languages.
+JavaScript and Python are used for explanations, so it would be helpful to have basic knowledge of these two languages.

-Having a basic understanding of refactoring concepts will be very helpful.
+It's very helpful to have a basic understanding of refactoring concepts.
 For this, my separate lecture "Clean Coding: Easy-to-Learn Good Code Writing Techniques Through Cooking Analogies" would also be a good reference material.

 Who is this course right for?